Loop Trolley

 The Loop Trolley is a 2.2 mi, 10-station heritage streetcar line in and near the Delmar Loop area of greater St. Louis, Missouri, United States.
-It opened for service in 2018, then shut down in 2019 after revenue fell far short of projections.
-Service resumed in 2022 under the Metro Transit division of the Bi-State Development Agency, which plans to run the trolley at least through the 2028 season.
+The line and its three replica-historic streetcars are owned by the Loop Trolley Transportation Development District and operated by the Metro Transit division of the Bi-State Development Agency, whose board has voted to continue running the trolley through 2028.

-The tracks start in St. Louis proper at the Missouri History Museum in Forest Park.
+The tracks start in western St. Louis, at the Missouri History Museum in Forest Park.
 They run north on DeBaliviere Avenue, with stops at MetroLink's Forest Park–DeBaliviere station and in the neighborhoods of DeBaliviere Place, Skinker/DeBaliviere, and the West End.
 They turn west on Delmar Boulevard to MetroLink's Delmar Loop station and cross the border of St. Louis County into University City, where they enter the Delmar Loop district and terminate at the University City Library just west of Kingsland Avenue.